Posts Tagged ‘legitimacy’

 What emerges is not the elimination of review.
 Constraints remain formally intact, but no longer determine whether executive action proceeds; they intervene only after its action has already begun.

 The result is not the elimination of constraint, but its displacement: mechanisms—designed to govern whether executive action should proceed—are repositioned to manage action already set in motion.
-Constitutional checks remain operative, but they now function downstream of execution rather than as conditions governing authorization.
+Constitutional checks remain operative only after executive action has been set in motion, rather than governing whether that action may proceed.

 III